Pulsation of Burner-Stabilized CH4-O2 Flames Moderated by CO2 Addition: Results and Discussion

-Fig. \ref{Fig_05}(c) illustrates the dynamic evolution of temperature distribution at a height above the burner (HAB) of 2.5 mm.
-A similar ring-type oscillation can be observed in the temperature distribution, but with a phase lag compared to the chemiluminescence signal.
-At the specific conditions of this experiment, the maximum local temperature is found to be approximately 2000 K, significantly lower than the adiabatic flame temperature ($\approx$ 3000 K) due to heat loss at the water-cooled burner surface.
+Figure \ref{Fig_04}(e) shows the evolution of the temperature distribution at a height above the burner (HAB) of 2.5 mm, where a ring-type oscillation is evident.
+Under the experimental conditions of this study, the maximum local temperature is approximately 2000 K, significantly lower than the adiabatic flame temperature ($\approx$ 3000 K) due to heat loss at the water-cooled burner surface.

-Fig. \ref{Fig_05}(d) shows the evolution of line-of-sight-averaged temperature within one oscillation cycle.
-In the current study, a high level of measurement precision (on the order of $\pm$ 5 K) has been achieved through cycle averaging, thereby allowing small variations to be discerned.
-The average temperature is seen to oscillate between 1760 and 1790 K, with a phase lag of 100 - 150 degrees relative to the chemiluminescence signal.
-The overall 1-$\sigma$ uncertainties in these measurements are estimated to be 2 \%, based on the uncertainty contributions from the spectral fitting (less than 0.1\%), spectroscopy model (less than 1\%), and small fluctuations in the laser intensity baseline (less than 1\%).
+Fig. \ref{Fig_04}(f) shows the evolution of the line-of-sight-averaged temperature within one oscillation cycle.
+The measurements achieve a high level of precision (on the order of ±5 K) through cycle averaging, enabling detection of small variations.
+The average temperature oscillates between 1760 and 1790 K, with a phase delay of 100 - 150 degrees relative to the chemiluminescence signal.
+The overall 1-$\sigma$ uncertainties in these measurements are estimated to be 2 \%, based on contributions from the spectral fitting ($\leq$ 0.1\%), spectroscopy model ($\leq$ 1\%), and small fluctuations in the laser intensity baseline ($\leq$ 1\%).

-Fig. \ref{Fig_05}(e) presents the vertical distribution of average temperature along the burner diameter, measured at different heights above the burner (HAB) and at various times during a single oscillation cycle.
-Its dynamic evolution reveals an interesting phenomenon that cannot be captured by the chemiluminescence imaging alone, namely, the existence of higher and lower average temperature regions and their vertical motion with time, which implies alternating puffs of hot and cool gas traveling in the vertical direction.
-Further investigation into the 2D/3D structure of the traveling flame fronts, especially in conjunction with velocity field measurement, may warrant future studies.
+The vertical distribution of the average temperature along the burner diameter, measured at different heights above the burner (HAB) and at various times during a single oscillation cycle, is shown in Fig. \ref{Fig_04}(g).
+The presence of alternating higher and lower temperature regions and their vertical motion over time correlates with the PLIF signal in Fig. \ref{Fig_04}(d), indicating traveling puffs of hotter and cooler gases in the vertical direction with a phase delay similar to that observed in Fig. \ref{Fig_04}(f).
+This phase delay suggests that the flame oscillation is not driven by heat loss to the burner surface alone, and an additional mechanism -- such as differential mass and heat transport -- likely interacts with heat loss to sustain the oscillation cycle.
+Further investigation into the 2D/3D structure of the traveling flame fronts and the detailed mechanism of flame oscillation, is warranted for future studies.